-Between 1990 and 2011, the number of jobs in the CSRA increased from 199,355 to 233,991, or 17%.
+Employment Between 2011 and 2021, the number of jobs in the CSRA slowly increased (Figure E-2).
 Major shifts have occurred both in the total number of jobs within sectors and their relative value to the economic base.
-Sectors such as Manufacturing, Farm, and Retail Trade have declined in both total and proportional terms while Services, and Finance, Insurance & Real Estate have increased since 1990.
+Sectors such as Manufacturing, Farm, and Retail Trade have declined in both total and proportional terms while Services, and Finance, Insurance & Real Estate have increased since 2011.
 Some sectors, such as Government & Government Enterprises, have remained stable in employment levels.

-Figure E-2 displays total jobs by county.
+Figure E-3 displays total jobs by county.
 The majority of the CSRA's jobs are in the urbanized area (Augusta-Richmond County and Columbia County).
 Together, these two counties account for over 78% of jobs within the region (Figure E-2).

-Source: U.S. Bureau of Economic Analysis (CA 25N)
+Source: US Bureau of Economic Analysis